 The collateral manager and administrator of each CLO Issuer, FS Structured Products Advisor, LLC, or FSSPA, is an affiliate of FS Global Advisor.
-In accordance with an agreement between FSSPA and the Fund, as long as the Fund owns more than 4.99% of any CLO Issuer's equity, FSSPA will reimburse the Fund on a quarterly basis in an amount equal to all of the compensation received by FSSPA from each of Bridge Street CLO I Ltd., Bridge Street CLO II Ltd. and a portion of the compensation received by FSSPA from Bridge Street CLO III Ltd., equal to the Fund's percentage ownership of Bridge Street CLO III Ltd.'s subordinated notes, in each case, for FSSPA's collateral management and collateral administrator services less certain administrative costs borne by FSSPA during the relevant quarter as defined in the agreement.
+In accordance with an amended and restated agreement between FSSPA and the Fund, as long as the Fund owns more than 4.99% of any CLO Issuer's equity, FSSPA will reimburse the Fund on a quarterly basis in an amount equal to all of the compensation received by FSSPA from Bridge Street CLO II Ltd. and a portion of the compensation received by FSSPA from each of Bridge Street CLO I Ltd., and Bridge Street CLO III Ltd., equal to the Fund's percentage ownership of Bridge Street CLO I Ltd.'s and Bridge Street CLO III Ltd.'s subordinated notes, in each case, for FSSPA's collateral management and collateral administrator services less certain administrative costs borne by FSSPA during the relevant quarter as defined in the agreement.
+On September 9, 2024, the Fund sold its entire investment in Bridge Street CLO III Ltd.'s subordinated notes, at which point, the Fund was no longer eligible for reimbursement of Bridge Street CLO III Ltd.'s portion of compensation due from FSSPA under the amended and restated agreement.